ferrx/Dynamic-Endpoint-Routing-Platform/README.md

 Use the derp CLI to automate your local `derp` environment, including pipelines and environments for testing, release, etc.
 Calling `derp` in your terminal will read your `.derp` configuration file and deploy your envronment.
 If the `.derp` configuration file is not detected, a wizard will guide your through defining the file prior to deployment.
 This step will use `derp` to push the `.derp` configuration file to your `derp`.
+This initial call to `derp` will also generate your application's root endpoint aka "/" with an `index.js` file located within your `derp` application's top folder.
 ```
 $ derp
 ```